syncfusion-content/xamarin-docs/Xamarin/ListView/Getting-started.md

 # Getting Started with Xamarin ListView (SfListView)

-This section provides a quick overview for getting started with the [SfListView](https://www.syncfusion.com/xamarin-ui-controls/xamarin-listview) for Xamarin.Forms.
+This section provides a quick overview for getting started with the [Xamarin ListView](https://www.syncfusion.com/xamarin-ui-controls/xamarin-listview) (SfListView) for Xamarin.Forms.
 Walk through the entire process of creating the real world SfListView.

 ## Assembly Deployment